FAFO NVIDIA Inception Program member badge FAFO™ is a member of the NVIDIA Inception Program.

 Continue execution

 Crash, kill, or restart, with no operator intervention.
-Work is recovered, never lost and never duplicated.
+Work continues from the authoritative work graph, never lost and never duplicated.

 Beyond software

 Software engineering is where we prove it.
 But the model, work order, roles, contracts, evidence, review, completion, cost, is about work, not code.
-The work changes from domain to domain; the governance stays the same, and that is where the market is.
+The work changes from domain to domain; you define the governance once, in your terms, and it carries to every domain you point it at.

 Engineering